 Whether you finally ponied up to buy that beautiful blanket you've been coveting, or you were gifted with a gorgeous throw, shedding can sometimes be an unfortunate issue with new blankets.
 It's advisable to wash them before use, but if done incorrectly, you can worsen a shedding or lint problem.
 Not exactly the design look you were going for, right?
 (Plus, not all blankets should be thrown in your washing machine!)
 With proper care and anti-shedding tips, you can keep your blanket looking good as new, minus those annoying flying fibers.

-Wash and Rewash
+Wash, and Rewash

 Shake It Out

-A vacuum cleaner comes in handy for removing loose fibers or natural hairs from practically any blanket except fragile antiques or vintage textiles in poor condition.
-Use a clean, soft or smooth vacuum attachment, but if your full-size vacuum cleaner has excessive suctioning power, use a lower-powered handheld model instead.
+Did you know that a vacuum cleaner comes in handy for removing loose fibers or natural hairs from practically any blanket (except for fragile or vintage textiles in poor condition)?
+Use a clean soft or smooth vacuum attachment — but if your full-size vacuum cleaner has excessive suctioning power, use a lower-powered handheld model instead.

 Remember, lightweight worsted wool and other natural or man-made blanket fabrics with tightly woven fibers are less likely to develop a lint or shedding problem.